All Episodes

 And if California wants to pick up their toys and go home, I'm fine with that also.

-You have the city of Los Alamitos in Orange County, voted earlier this month to defy the state's sanctuary city law.
+You have the city of Los Alamitos in Orange County voted earlier this month to defy the state's sanctuary city law.

 You have this Orange County supervisors following suit.

-In other words, every prisoner publicly available is now on an online database called Who's in jail.
+In other words, every prisoner publicly available is now on an online database called Who's in Jail.

 Anyway, this will then allow ICE to cross-reference that information and cross-reference identities and report those illegal immigrants convicted of those crimes.

-And in response, the attorney general of California is now issuing a veiled threat against this orange county sheriff.
+And in response, the Attorney General of California is now issuing a veiled threat against this Orange County sheriff.

-What is he gonna do?
+What is it going to do?

 Arrest him?

-Well, then the federal government should go arrest the Oakland mayor for aiding and a betting law breaking.
+Well, then the federal government should go arrest the Oakland mayor for aiding and abetting law breaking.

 Well, only citizens by law have a right to vote.